Dual Franco-German Bachelor degree in Chemistry

 The program is designed for students who have decided from the outset to study chemistry.
 The first three semesters are conducted at Bielefeld University.
 Semesters 1 to 3 focus predominantly on the basics of chemistry.
 For semesters 4 to 6, students deepen their knowledge by benefiting from the expertise of the Chemistry Department of Université Paris Cité in chemical physics, inorganic chemistry and organic chemistry.

-There is an internship of minimum two months to be completed in semester 6 at a university laboratory or in industry.
+There is a placement of minimum two months to be completed in semester 6 at a university laboratory other than Université Paris Cité.

 Skills and Competencies developed